Schrödinger equation: Hydrogen atom

 is the 2-body reduced mass of the hydrogen nucleus (just a proton) of mass $m_p$ and the electron of mass $m_q$.
 The negative sign arises in the potential term since the proton and electron are oppositely charged.
-The reduced mass in place of the electron mass is used since the electron and proton together orbit each other about a common centre of mass, and constitute a two-body problem to solve.
+The reduced mass in place of the electron mass is used since the electron and proton together orbit each other about a common center of mass, and constitute a two-body problem to solve.
 The motion of the electron is of principal interest here, so the equivalent one-body problem is the motion of the electron using the reduced mass.